zavvdev/nvim-setup/README.md

 13. Copy to clipboard: `" + y`.

-14. Add multiline prefix: `Leader a a, add text to the beggining of the first line, Esc`.
+14. Add a multi-line prefix: `Leader a a`, add text to the beginning of the first line, `Esc`.

-15. Remove multiline prefix: `Leader a r, select prefix, x`.
+15. Remove a multi-line prefix: `Leader a r`, select the prefix, `x`.

-16. Split vertically: `v` on file in netrw.
+16. Split vertically: press `v` on a file in netrw.

-17. Split vertically: `Leader v` from file.
+17. Split vertically: `Leader v` from a file.

-18. Open current file in a new tab: `Leader t` from file.
+18. Open the current file in a new tab: `Leader t` from a file.

 19. Increase window width: `Leader >`.

 20. Decrease window width: `Leader <`.

-21. Equalize split size: `Leader =`.
+21. Equalize split sizes: `Leader =`.

-22. Put cursor in normal mode on number and do `A` to increase number or `X` to decrease.
+22. Place the cursor on a number in normal mode and press `A` to increment or `X` to decrement it.

 ### LSP

-1. Hover over variable/function for showing details: `K`.
+1. Hover over a variable/function to show details: `K`.

 2. Go to definition: `g d`.

-3. Code action: `Leader c a`.
+3. Show code actions: `Leader c a`.

 ### Git Diff